Hawaii’s TV and film await the start of production

 Galindez said, “I think there’s going to be a lot of production coming here to Hawaii, now how that production is handled will be different for a long time.”

-The state saw $800 million in revenue statewide last year through film and television productions.
+The state saw more $700 million in revenue statewide last year from film and television productions.